OpenBB-finance/OpenBB/website/content/_index.md

 <--->

-**Step 2: Click on "More info" and select "Run anyway" to start the installation process**
+**Step 2: Click on `More info` and select `Run anyway` to start the installation process**

 Proceed by following the steps.
-Do note that if you wish to install the application to 'Program Files' that you will have to run the resulting application as Administrator.
+Do note that if you wish to install the application to "Program Files" that you will have to run the resulting application as Administrator.

 <p align="center"><a target="_blank" href="https://user-images.githubusercontent.com/46355364/169502143-ba88de53-7757-48f2-9ec4-748d4917044b.png"><img width="500" alt="run_anyway" src="https://user-images.githubusercontent.com/46355364/169502143-ba88de53-7757-48f2-9ec4-748d4917044b.png"></a></p>